Spanish City upgrades wastewater treatment plant with GE MBR technology

 For the city of Ávila to meet the new regulations for nutrients in the existing plant, it would have had to double the size of the plant including purchasing new land.
 Instead, the city chose to implement GE's MBR technology, which allowed it to improve the effluent quality without increasing the footprint.
 GE's ZeeWeed membranes treat the same amount of water while removing all total suspended solids and complying with all other requirements.
 Since the extension of the current footprint was not necessary, economic advantages were gained as most of the existing infrastructure can be reused.

 The original wastewater treatment plant was constructed in 1991 to service 190,000 inhabitants with a 30 million litre per day (MLD) average daily flow.
-However, due to new regulations, the discharge area of the Cogotas water reservoir was classified as a “sensitive area”, meaning that the new parameters are more restricted on effluent quality and require reductions in nitrogen and phosphorous.
+However, due to new regulations, the discharge area of the Cogotas water reservoir was classified as a 'sensitive area', meaning that the new parameters are more restricted on effluent quality and require reductions in nitrogen and phosphorus.

 The upgrade of the plant's wastewater treatment processes with the GE MBR technology features four ZeeWeed 500D trains and 32 cassettes.
 A fifth train is designed for the future expansion.
 Altogether, this will expand the plant's treatment capacity to 37 MLD.